OmIImO05/netpanda/docs/index.md

 ## Features

--   To detect the lat and long values of the cities of the TN.
+-   Just uploading the labs for now!.

 ## Demo code
 For the demonstration you can visit-